Symbolisation Of The Promise Ring

 Promise Ring Meaning

-Promise rings are jewellery many people feel represents a promise or commitment to another person.
+These rings are jewellery many people feel represents a promise or commitment to another person.
 They often come in a variety of colours and designs and can be a symbol of love or friendship.
-Promise rings can be a fun and unique way to show someone you care about them, and they can also help keep your relationship alive.
+These rings can be a fun and unique way to show someone you care about them, and they can also help keep your relationship alive.

 These rings are a promise to return something of value.
 They are often worn as a symbol of love and affection.
 Promises made in these rings are often thought to be trust-building and perpetuating relationships.